JRCSTU/CO2MPAS-TA/doc/glossary.rst

     ``ki_factor``
         For vehicles without `has_periodically_regenerating_systems` ``ki_factor`` is set to 1.
         For vehicles with periodically regenerating systems, if not provided, this value is set to 1.05.
+The ``ki_factor`` to be used for |co2mpas| is the same value used for NEDC physical tests.

     VVA
     Variable Valve Actuation